Ben-Sullivan-iOS/MVP/README.md

 * Use homeTeam.shortName and awayTeam.shortName for the team names
 * The kick off time of the match is defined by the attribute 'start' ( this is an epoch)

-We believe that the test scope should be pretty clear at this point, but if you need any clarification please write me at: jacob@crowdscores.com

 Have fun!
-Jacob - iOS dev at CrowdScores